coder-m9/lambda-atlas-microservice/README.md

 When you zip your package, make sure your index.js is correctly mapped which you give in handler.

+Give **npm install --production** before zipping the source code.

+Linter dependencies (ESLint) and testing dependecies like Mocha, Istanbul should go to the dev dependecies

 **Environment Variables**

 DB Connection params, credentials, environemnt specific settings should go to the environment variables in Lambda